KerekesDavid/pycolytics-godot/README.md

 ## Key Features

-- **Event properties are resources:** You can export them, reuse them, set them from the editor!
+- **Events are resources:** You can export them, reuse them, set them from the editor!
+- **Automatic user-id and session-id generation,** without requiring persistent storage.
 - **Automatic batched submission:** Minimal performance impact.
-- **Autoload included:** For convinient logging.
+- **Autoload included:** For convenient logging.
 - **Built-in startup and shutdown events.** With customizable callbacks.
-- **Automatic user-id and session-id generation.**

 ## Configuration for Production

-To log to a server on the internet, set `addons/pycolytics/server_url` and `addons/pycolytics/api_key` under project settings.
+To log to a remote server, set `addons/pycolytics/server_url` and `addons/pycolytics/api_key` under project settings.

-## Contibuting
+## Contributing

 Open an issue if you wish to contribute, or buy me a coffee if you find my work useful.